Students may enroll simultaneously in high school and college classes, or solely in college classes.

 Once you begin your college courses, you will be considered a "regular" college student.
 You will be in classes with adults of all ages.
-The faculty expects the same level of classroom participation and quality of work from all students.
 Students are expected to meet class deadlines, be prepared for class, ask questions and conduct themselves as responsible adults.
-If students have difficulty or need additional assistance, it is the students' responsibility to seek out the instructor or contact their college counselors.

 Is Running Start Right for You?